 Where this fits

-This is the paid media discipline that turns the AI creative pipeline into actual CPA improvement.
-The pipeline produces the volume; the account structure tests it correctly; the analysis closes the loop.
+This is the paid media discipline that turns an AI creative pipeline into actual CPA improvement.
+The pipeline produces the volume, the account structure tests it, and the analysis closes the loop.
+Skip that middle step and the volume just sits there, expensive and untested.

-If you are running the AI pipeline (or want to) and your TikTok account is not structured to test at this velocity, that is exactly the kind of work our paid media service is built for.
-And the AI performance creative service is the upstream half of the same engine.
+If you are running the AI pipeline (or want to) and your TikTok account is not built to test at this velocity, that is exactly the work our paid media service is built for.
+The AI performance creative service is the upstream half of the same engine.
+Build the pipeline, then build the account that can keep up with it.

 Seeing patterns like this in your own growth data?